Generating Submission Scripts

 orto gen job benzene.inp

-The job will be given the same name as your input file, and the output file(s) for this calculation should appear in the current directory when the job starts running - for example
+The job will be given the same name as the input file, and the output file(s) for this calculation should appear in the current directory when the job starts running - for example

 user@computer ~/benzene $ ls